 When space is at a premium, looking up can reveal a wealth of gardening opportunities.
 Vertical gardening dramatically increases your planting area, allowing you to make use of walls, fences, and specially designed vertical planters.

-Climbing plants like morning glories or clematis can transform a bare wall into a living mixture, while cascading flowers like trailing petunias or lobelia add depth and interest to hanging baskets.
+Climbing plants like morning glories or clematis can transform a bare wall into a living masterpiece, while cascading flowers like trailing petunias or lobelia add depth and interest to hanging baskets.

 Consider installing trellises, wall-mounted planters, or even repurposing items like old ladders or pallets to create unique vertical gardens.
 These maximize your growing space and add visual interest and dimension to your small garden.